 - 2. Reheat.
 Each computer room zone shall have controls that prevent reheating, recooling and simultaneous provisions of heating and cooling to the same zone, such as mixing or simultaneous supply of air that has been previously mechanically heated and air that has been previously cooled, either by cooling equipment or by economizer systems. - 3.
 Humidification.
 Nonadiabatic humidification (e.g. steam, infrared) is prohibited.
 Only adiabatic humidification (e.g. direct evaporative, ultrasonic) is permitted. - 2.4.
 Power Consumption of Fans.
 The total fan power at design conditions of each fan system shall not exceed 27 W/kBtu h of net sensible cooling capacity. - 5.
 Fan Control.
 Each unitary air conditioner with mechanical cooling capacity exceeding 60,000 Btu/hr and each chilled water fan system shall be designed to vary the airflow rate as a function of actual load and shall have controls and/or devices (such as two-speed or variable speed control) that will result in fan motor demand of no more than 50 percent of design wattage at 66 percent of design fan speed. - 3.
-6: Air Containment.
+6. Air Containment.
 Computer rooms with air-cooled computers in racks and with a ITE design load exceeding 10175 kW (2.8 tons) per 4 room shall include air barriers such that there is no significant air path for computer discharge air to recirculate back to computer inlets without passing through a cooling system.

-EXCEPTION 1 to Section 140.9(a)36: Expansions of existing computer rooms.
+EXCEPTION 1 to Section 140.9(a): Expansions of existing computer rooms.

-EXCEPTION 2 to Section 140.9(a) $\underline{36}$: Computer racks with a design load less than 1 kW (0.28 tons) per 4 rack.
+EXCEPTION 2 to Section 140.9(a) $\underline{36}$ : Computer racks with a design load less than 1 kW (0.28 tons) per 4 rack.

-EXCEPTION 3 to Section 140.9(a) $\underline{36}$: Equivalent energy performance based on computational fluid dynamics or other analysis.
+EXCEPTION 3 to Section 140.9(a) $\underline{36}$ : Equivalent energy performance based on computational fluid dynamics or other analysis.

 4. Heat Recovery.
 New buildings with a total building cooling ITE design load and total building heating design load exceeding the values in Table 140.9-A and an annual heating load for at least 1,400 hours, computer room heat recovery is required.
-The heat recovery system must have a computer room heat recovery COP of at least 3.0 at design conditions The computer room heat recovery system shall be capable of transferring at least 50 percent of the total building ITE design load or at least 50 percent of the total building ITE design load or at least 50 percent of the total building ITE design load or at least 50 percent of the total building heating load from the computer room(s) to conditioned space(s) requiring heating.
+The heat recovery system must have a computer room heat recovery COP of at least 3.0 at design conditions The computer room heat recovery system shall be capable of transferring at least 50 percent of the total building ITE design load or at least 50 percent of the total building design heating load from the computer room(s) to conditioned space(s) requiring heating.